techcultivation/spendenquittungsgenerator/README.md

 # spendenquittungsgenerator (donation receipt generator)

 `gen-receipt.py` is a Python script that takes an amount and address as input and generates a PDF/A donation receipt from a LibreOffice templace document, replacing variables in the document.
+It depends on ``python-uno``.

 It is currently optimized for the German legal requirements for donation receipts, e.g. it also converts the Euro amount into (German) words (`823.20 = Achthundertdreiundzwanzig Euro und zwanzig Cent`).